oddcamp/js-utils/README.md

 ### [_smart-outline.js_](https://github.com/kollegorna/js-utils/blob/master/src/smart-outline.js)

-Smart Outline hides the outline when interacting with mouse and brings it back when interacting with keyboard.
+Smart Outline hides the outline when interacting with a mouse and brings it back when interacting with a keyboard.

 #### `initSmartOutline([selectors])`